Skip to content

 The evidence may show the defendant had a plan with someone to do one small thing.
 But the government claims the defendant responsible for the acts of persons unknown to defendant; but known to the someone defendant did know, several times removed.

-Improper Witness Coercion: And some prosecutors may abuse their power to coerce witnesses with threats of criminal prosecution, enhancements and mandatory minimums.
+Improper Witness Coercion (Witness Tempering): And some prosecutors may abuse their power to coerce witnesses with threats of criminal prosecution, enhancements and mandatory minimums.
 When they do, they may threaten to charge one of these inchoate crimes.

 Question?
 Call Attorney Thomas Gallagher, 612 333-1500

-Some have been misdemeanors.
-Some have been large federal drug conspiracy cases And everything in between.
+Some have been misdemeanors, some have been large federal drug conspiracy cases, and everything in between.
 And we see situation patterns in these types of cases that repeat.
-So having defense counsel with long experience can help you.
+So having defense counsel with experience can help you.

 More: inchoate crimes